josmar-crwdstffng/angular/aio/content/guide/component-interaction.md

 Next, inject the child `CountdownTimerComponent` into the private `timerComponent` property using the `@ViewChild` property decoration.

 The `#timer` local variable is gone from the component metadata.
-Instead, bind the buttons to the parent component's own `start` and `stop` methods and present the ticking seconds in an interpolation around the parent component's `seconds` method.
+Instead, bind the buttons to the `start` and `stop` methods of the parent component and present the ticking seconds in an interpolation around the `seconds` method of the parent component.

 These methods access the injected timer component directly.

 The `ngAfterViewInit()` lifecycle hook is an important wrinkle.
-The timer component isn't available until *after* Angular displays the parent view.
+The timer component is not available until *after* Angular displays the parent view.
 So it displays `0` seconds initially.

-Then Angular calls the `ngAfterViewInit` lifecycle hook at which time it is *too late* to update the parent view's display of the countdown seconds.
+Then Angular calls the `ngAfterViewInit` lifecycle hook at which time it is *too late* to update the display of the countdown seconds in the parent view.
-Angular's unidirectional data flow rule prevents updating the parent view's in the same cycle.
+The unidirectional data flow rule in Angular prevents updating the parent views in the same cycle.
 The application must *wait one turn* before it can display the seconds.

 Use `setTimeout()` to wait one tick and then revise the `seconds()` method so that it takes future values from the timer component.